zekehochberg/zekehochberg.github.io/_posts/2018-09-25-subreddit-classification-project.md

 #### 3. Generalizing

 My most successful models obviously performed very well within these two specific subreddits.
 Would this model generalize to similar subreddits?
 Which subreddits would this model perform best on?
 Why might it be more successful on those specific subreddits compared to others?

+___

+For those interested in more specifics, you can find the code for this project posted [on my Github]('https://github.com/zekehochberg/reddit_classification_project')